 The utility issues an electricity bill on a regular basis to all its consumers, which acts as the primary line of communication between the utility and its consumers.
-Therefore,

-A transparent information disclosure can (i) promote accountability, (ii) empower consumers to participate, and (iii) strengthen the relationship between public utilities and its consumers the electricity bill could be used as a powerful tool to disseminate information and ensure effective consumer participation.
+Therefore, the electricity bill could be used as a powerful tool to disseminate information and ensure effective consumer participation.
 Due to improved information sharing in the bill, transparency could be enhanced in the decision-making process, thus building trust between the consumers and their utilities (Zhou 2012; Praetorius et al. 2008).
 Electricity bills have proven to be useful in nudging consumers to adopt energy conservation behaviour (Eryilmaz and Gafford 2018; Dromacque 2013).
 The study, therefore, explores the utility of electricity bills as a tool to inform and empower consumers.